rcjj98/tp/docs/DeveloperGuide.md

 The csv file structure needs to follow the file structure as defined by the [export feature](#Export Feature).

+The invalid csv file path also follows the conditions as defined by the [export feature](#Export Feature).

 #### Implementation

-The following sequence diagram summarises how the import operation works
+The following sequence diagram summarises how the import operation works.

+// ADD SEQUENCE DIAGRAM.

 ### Find Feature